biigle/biigle/docs/maintenance.md

     2. Turn off the maintenance mode: `./artisan up`

 7. Run `docker image prune` to delete old Docker images that are no longer required after the update.

+## Database Backup

+In the default configuration, the BIIGLE database runs in a Docker container and is stored in a Docker volume.
+Even if the container is replaced, the volume and thus the database persists.
+Still, it is advisable to do separate database backups of a production instance.
+The easiest way to backup the database is through an SQL dump.

+### Create a database dump

+A database dump SQL file can be generated with the command:

+    docker exec -i $(docker compose ps -q database) \
+        pg_dump -U biigle -d biigle > biigle_db.sql

+### Restore a database dump

+An SQL dump can be restored to an empty database with the command:

+    cat biigle_db.sql | docker exec -i $(docker compose ps -q database) \
+        psql -U biigle biigle

+### Separate feature vectors

+The database also stores feature vectors of certain items (e.g. annotations), which can make the database very large.
+Since feature vectors could also be recomputed from the (other) information in the database and the original image/video files, they can be backed up separately (and less frequently).

+Create a database backup excluding the feature vectors with the command:

+    docker exec -i $(docker compose ps -q database) \
+        pg_dump --exclude-table-data "*_feature_vectors" -U biigle -d biigle \
+        > biigle_db.sql

+Create a database backup that only includes feature vectors with the command:

+    docker exec -i $(docker compose ps -q database) \
+         pg_dump --insert --on-conflict-do-nothing --data-only \
+         --table "*_feature_vectors" -U biigle -d biigle \
+         > biigle_vector_db.sql

+To restore the backups, run the command of the [previous section](#restore-a-database-dump) first with `biigle_db.sql` and then with `biigle_vector_db.sql`.
+The second command can take a while as it uses a slower method to insert data that skips feature vectors of items that no longer exist in the other tables.

 ## Common tasks